osm-search/wikipedia-wikidata/README.md

 ## Output data

 `wikimedia_importance.csv.gz` contains about 17 million rows.
 Number of lines grew 2% between 2022 and 2023.
-The file is sorted.
+The file tab delimited, not quoted, is sorted and contains a header row.

 |   Column    |       Type       |
 | ----------- | ---------------- |